axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ### Server
 * set fleet when creating race
 * deal with passes properly in racelog tracking events
-* UI for setting mark roundings
- * use RaceViewer
- * select competitor -> checkbox for each waypoint, toggles markrounding (maybe add "addMarkRounding" to TrackedRace)
 * persist tracking data (GPSFixStore)
 * load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)
 * mapping devices to marks